More injury woe for Liverpool as Milner limps out of Leicester City clash | Goal.com

 Klopp confirmed on Friday that Diogo Jota is set to be out for another "two or three weeks", with the former Wolves winger having been absent due to a knee injury since December.

-The other absentees include Divock Origi, who has been out of action due to a thigh problem, and back-up goalkeeper Caoimhin Kelleher.
+The other absentees include Divock Origi, who has been out of action with a thigh problem, and back-up goalkeeper Caoimhin Kelleher.